SonOfMosiah/SonOfMosiah/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=SonOfMosiah.visitor-badge)

 I am a software engineer that specializes in blockchain development.
-I love sports, reading, traveling, and programming.
+When I'm not coding, you'll probably find me on the links ⛳️

 My mission is to help build the open and decentralized economy through web3.